demongolem/AgentAnnotator/README.md

 # AgentAnnotator
-A very robust semi-automated annotation tool for those having to annotate NLP aspects of documents
+A very robust semi-automated annotation tool for those having to annotate NLP aspects of documents.
+It is developed in C#.

 This project has a dependency on another sentiment rest api that I have developed (to be named and located on git later with link) to perform sentiment analysis on documents as required.